Taotao (TV series): International broadcast

-The series has been shown in Finnish on the Yleisradio channels, where it was narrated by Inkeri Wallenius, and in Austria, it was broadcast in German by ORF.
+Taotao has been shown in Finnish on the Yleisradio channels, where it was narrated by Inkeri Wallenius, and in Austria in German by ORF.

 The series was also broadcast in Israel where it was dubbed into Hebrew.
 The theme song for the Hebrew dub was sung by Ilanit.
-In Greece, the series was broadcast in the 1980s on ET1.
+In Greece, the series was broadcast in the 1980s on ERT1.
 In the late 1980s, it was broadcast in Afrikaans in South Africa.
 It was also broadcast in the early 1990s multiple times as تاو' تاو' in the Arab world.

 The series was also broadcast in Albania in the late 1980s and early 1990s.
 Meanwhile, Albania's communist prime minister Adil Çarçani was informally referred to as Tao Tao by Albanian dissidents during the protests leading to the fall of communism in Albania.

 The series has been broadcast in French Canada on Télévision de Radio-Canada, where it was dubbed into Quebec French, and in France, it aired from 1987 on FR3.
 The series also aired on Portuguese TV in 1987.
 In Serbia, the film was released on DVD in 2007 through City Records and Dexin Film.
 The Serbian dub was released by Studio Mirijus.

 In 1992, as part of a collaboration with CFI in France, Vietnam Television broadcast the series in Vietnamese as part of their children's program Những bông hoa nhỏ.